The Open Letter

 Dear Mr. Looney,

-Fifteen years in the underground – from head office to offshore – the sacrifices Art required in their creation, in the “here and now,” without embellishment, sustained in strict minimalism and reflecting the verity of the analyzed information.
-Such works are not created for the art market.
-They are meant to search for answers to ontologically raised questions, and exchanging them for the closure of the Company – a proposal that may seem somewhat absurd at first glance – would allow for a metaphysical transition of bp to a completely different, axiologically intellectualized form of existence.
-Better beauty will save the world, rather than political crises, technological challenges, and the business that underpins them all, which will destroy it.
+Fifteen years in the underground – from head office to offshore – marked by the sacrifices that Art demanded in the “here and now,” stripped of embellishment, grounded in strict minimalism, and reflecting the truth of the information I examined.
+These works are not intended for the art market.
+They are meant to search for answers to ontologically posed questions.
+Exchanging them for the closure of the Company – an idea that may seem absurd at first glance – would enable a metaphysical transition of bp to a radically different, axiologically intellectualized form of existence.

-I agree that it sounds utopian.
-But for all alienation from utopian maxims, I still hope that, despite their nature, they will inspire you and those who make decisions alongside you to reflect: is the world you are creating through your actions truly the beautiful one you declare it to be?
+Yes, it may sound utopian.
+And yet, despite my own distance from utopian maxims, I still hope that they might inspire you, and those who make decisions alongside you, to reflect: is the world you are shaping through your actions truly the beautiful one you claim it to be?

-Following the outline of the frankness in this letter, I must share that the only impression I gathered during my years at bp was that, despite your considerable efforts to create a comfortable atmosphere and provide social protection for your employees, I did not meet a single person who was truly happy with what they do within the Company or who derived genuine satisfaction from it.
-Empires are not the best environments for people to thrive, and the proximity to the infernal substance known as oil only worsens the atmosphere within.
+In the spirit of frankness that defines this letter, I must share that my only lasting impression from my years at bp was this: despite your significant efforts to create a comfortable environment and offer social protection for your employees, I did not encounter a single person who was genuinely happy in their work within the Company or who drew true fulfillment from it.
+Empires are not the best environments for human flourishing – and proximity to the infernal substance known as oil only intensifies the malaise within.

 Best regards,